 “You won’t find a porter to carry your bags or anyone to answer timetable enquiries.
 In fact, it is all rather ghostly, with its boarded up windows and hissing lamps,” said the paper.

 Frank Jackson told the Express that he’d worked as a clerk at Woodlesford from 1911 until 1931.
 It’s not clear where he worked in the years after that but from June 1943 he was the Class 4 chief clerk at Normanton and it’s believed that he retired from there in 1952 when he was 60 years old.
 For a few years after that he had a part time job travelling to Leeds City station early in the morning to receive consignments of fresh fish from the coast destined for the Leeds markets.

 Frank was the youngest son of a miner.
-He was born in Fazeley near Tamworth in 1892 and, like many Staffordshire mining families, they moved to Yorkshire a few years later.
-They settled in Normanton where Henry James Jackson probably worked at one of the Henry Briggs pits, as did his two eldest sons.
+He was born in Fazeley near Tamworth in April 1891 and, like many Staffordshire mining families, they moved to Yorkshire a few years later.
+They settled in Normanton where Franks’s father, Henry James Jackson, probably worked at one of the Henry Briggs pits, as did his two eldest sons.

 By the 1911 census Frank was 19 years old and still living with his parents, brothers, and a sister, on Castleford Road in Normanton.
 It’s likely he started his railway career at Normanton, although there are no surviving Midland Railway documents to show when he was first employed by them.

 An entry from the salaried staff list from 1914 records him as the junior of four men at Woodlesford earning £55 a year.
 His boss was station master Christopher Lowis and he worked alongside Frank Barlow Burnley and the chief clerk, Frank Ferrett, who lived on Alma Street.